-The BEFit program began with an introduction on the concepts of health and wellness for elementary school teachers, which was administered by YMCAcertified staff.
-The CATCH program curriculum was then incorporated into classroom activities.
-The Y-certified fitness instructors mentored the teachers on the CATCH program five days per week.
+The BEFit programme began with an introduction on the concepts of health and wellness for elementary school teachers, which was administered by YMCA-certified staff.
+The CATCH programme curriculum was then incorporated into classroom activities.
+The Y-certified fitness instructors mentored the teachers on the CATCH programme five days per week.
 At the conclusion of the school year, the district teachers completed the YMCA University Fitness certification for youth to assess their acquired knowledge.

-The BEFit program initiated baseline assessments of the health-related and skill-related components of fitness.
-The assessments followed the procedures of the FITNESSGRAM, a program designed for institutional testing, and included the following tests; Sit and Reach, Flexed Arm Hang, Curl Ups, and a One-Mile Run (FITNESSGRAM, 2009).
+The BEFit programme initiated baseline assessments of the healthand skill-related components of fitness.
+The assessments followed the procedures of the FITNESSGRAM, a programme designed for institutional testing, and included the following tests: Sit and Reach, Flexed Arm Hang, Curl Ups and a One-Mile Run (FITNESSGRAM, 2009).
 The school nurse also recorded height and weight, through which BMI was calculated.
-The FITNESSGRAM tests and BMI recordings provided a method of evaluating any changes in pre and posttest scores.
+The FITNESSGRAM tests and BMI recordings provided a method of evaluating any changes in pre- and posttest scores.
+Childhood obesity, an international problem with a local plan

-During the program, students participated in 30 minutes of structured physical activity during recess four days per week.
+During the programme, students participated in 30 minutes of structured physical activity during recess 4 days per week.
 YMCA certified fitness instructors taught students and teachers various age-appropriate physical fitness activities.
-The YMCA instructors taught students and teachers what to expect during moderate to vigorous activity, as well as how to measure their own resting, target, and recovery heart rates.
-Students were also asked to rate their perception of exercise on a 4-point scale while the YMCA instructors and classroom teachers kept a daily log of the students' participation throughout the program.
+The YMCA instructors taught students and teachers what to expect during moderate to vigorous activity, as well as how to measure their own resting, target and recovery heart rates.
+Students were also asked to rate their perception of exercise on a 4-point scale while the YMCA instructors and classroom teachers kept a daily log of the students' participation throughout the programme.

-The CATCH Program was implemented as a format for the physical activities being performed.
-The BEFit program used the 6-8 year old CATCH age group, which included indoor & outdoor activities such as the human obstacle course, crazy colors, a nature scavenger hunt with pedometers, a walking program, step-dance exercise, and circuit training for 1st and 2nd graders.
+The CATCH program was implemented as a format for the physical activities being performed.
+The BEFit programme used the 6-8-year-old CATCH age group, which included indoor and outdoor activities such as the human obstacle course, crazy colors, a nature scavenger hunt with pedometers, a walking programme, step-dance exercise and circuit training for 1st and 2nd graders.

 In conjunction with physical activities, the students received health and wellness education in their own health class.
-This education was comprised of the six components of wellness, which include physical, emotional, mental, spiritual, environmental, and occupational wellness.
-They were also educated on proper nutrition based on the NJ Healthy Choices, Healthy Kids Nutrition Program.
+This education comprised the six components of wellness, which include physical, emotional, mental, spiritual, environmental and occupational wellness.
+They were also educated on proper nutrition based on the NJ Healthy Choices Healthy Kids Nutrition Program.